I hope by sharing some of your gems, others will find the answers to their party planning questions. If not, just email me. Keep the questions coming!

 If you need more party planning ideas, the best advice I have is to look at these pages if you haven't already:

 I would also suggest that you follow this guideline.
-Serve: 3 TYPES of meat: 2 "whole" such as whole turkey, ham or roast and something like meatballs or a "saucy" casserole type chicken; 2-3 types of starches (1 hot 1 cold); 2 types of vegetable dishes; 2 types salads; 2 types of dessert.
+Serve: 2-3 TYPES of meat: 2 "whole" such as whole turkey, ham or roast and something like meatballs or a "saucy" casserole type chicken; 2-3 types of starches (1 hot 1 cold); 2 types of vegetable dishes; 1 salad; 2 types of dessert.

 I am planning a party soon and have never used disposable chafing dishes.
 Do you have any advice on using?
 They seem scary to me, the fire and all.
 Thanks